coveo/source.coveo.com/_posts/2022-06-14-coveo-auto-reply-integration-with-slack.md

 And select your auto-reply bot app:
 ![](..%5Cimages%5C2022-06-14-coveo-auto-reply-integration-with-slack%5Cuseit2.png)

-Now, if any questions returned answered, your bot will answer them :
+Now, if any questions returned answered, your bot will answer them:
 ![](..%5Cimages%5C2022-06-14-coveo-auto-reply-integration-with-slack%5Cuseit3.png)

 In conclusion, this blog post showcased how to easily connect a Slack channel to an auto-reply bot querying Coveo.

+_Do you like connecting things together, getting access to all your content from wherever you want?
+[Join Coveo](https://careers.coveo.com/) and help make that dream a reality!_